 Ransomware has traditionally been distributed via phishing emails with weaponized office documents attached.
-These office documents are often disguised as invoices, business documents, legal notifications, shipping notifications, etc. They’re designed to make the victim feel like the document contains important business from someone, regarding something of importance.
-There are several guides online for spotting phishing e-mails.
-Do your research, read through several, and adapt their message to your user security training.
+These office documents are often disguised as invoices, business documents, legal notifications, shipping notifications, and others.
+They’re purposefully designed to make the victim feel like the document contains important business from someone, regarding something of a critical nature.

-Wait, did you think we were done here?
-Oh, no no no. There’s way more to user training than that.
-See, there’s one thing that these guides seem to have in common: They expect your users to be technically savvy individuals, to understand the terminology, and actually notice the slightest imperfection in phishing messages.
+Although, you should keep in mind there’s way more to user training than that.
+One thing these guides seem to have in common: the expectation that your users are already technically savvy, familiar with the terminology, and will actually notice the slightest imperfection in phishing messages.

 Hopefully, after this phone call, Bob forwarded the message to your company’s spam alias (you do have an alias for users to forward spam/phishing emails for the security team to analyze them, don’t you?), or to the security staff to analyze the message, or at a minimum deleted the message.
 If so, score one for your security training.

-So, what do you do if user education fails and users still manage to get infected?
-First and foremost, don’t panic, don’t get angry, and DO NOT blame the users.
+What do you do if user education fails and users still manage to get infected?
+First and foremost, what you should NOT DO is panic, get angry, and blame the users.
 Instead, practice public outreach with your customers/users, and encourage them to reach out to the helpdesk/IT/Security if they notice anything strange happening after they opened messages.